-Outside of work, Mike enjoys reading, playing video games, watching Netflix, exercising, and taking care of his 5 fish tank aquariums!
+Outside of work, Mike enjoys reading, playing video games, watching Netflix, exercising, and taking care of his 5 fish tank firstname.lastname@example.org

 Molly wanted to be an architect when she was a kid, she loves kayaking and yoga and she is a photographer in her spare time.

-Molly received her B.S. in Human Development and Family Studies as well as Psychology at the University of Wisconsin Madison.
-She grew up in Mineral Point, WI and is now currently living in Madison.
-In her undergraduate career, Molly gained a great deal of experience working at the Waisman Center assisting in research on how having a child with autism affects a marital relationship.
-Molly also worked as an inclusion staff member for Madison School and Community Recreation where she worked directly with children with autism, down syndrome, anxiety, obsessive compulsive disorder, and emotional behavioral disorder.
-She is also trained in the Crisis Management Intervention Technique from the Madison Metropolitan School District.
-Molly is especially interested in how teens with autism transition into adulthood, as well as child and teen mental health.
-When Molly is not loving her work at CI, she spends time doing photography for her photography business, going kayaking, doing yoga, and discovering new places to eat fish firstname.lastname@example.org
+Molly received her B.S. in Human Development and Family Studies and Psychology from the University of Wisconsin Madison.
+In her undergraduate career, Molly gained a great deal of experience working at the Waisman Center assisting with research on how having a child with autism affects a marital relationship.
+Molly also worked as an inclusion staff member for Madison School and Community Recreation where she worked directly with children with a wide variety of disabilities.
+Molly is particularly interested in how adolescents with autism spectrum disorder transition into adulthood.
+She plans to continue on in her educational path and receive a Masters Degree in Special Education.
+When Molly is not loving her work at CI, she spends time working on her photography business taking engagement and family portraits, going kayaking, watching Netflix documentaries, and discovering new places to eat fish email@example.com

 Patty loves to play Banana Grams, she has been to 12 countries and 40 states, and she could not live without her homemade pizza!